felipebravom/SemEval_2018_Task_1_Eval/README.md

 ```

 ## 2. Weka Baseline System
-We have implemented a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package called [AffectiveTweets](https://github.com/felipebravom/AffectiveTweets) to be used as a baseline system.
+We have implemented a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package called [AffectiveTweets](https://affectivetweets.cms.waikato.ac.nz/) to be used as a baseline system.
 The package allows calculating multiple features from a tweet.
-Installation instructions are given in the project's [webpage](https://github.com/felipebravom/AffectiveTweets#installation).
-Make sure to install the LibLinear and RankCorrelation packages before running the baselines.
+Installation instructions are given in the project's [webpage](https://affectivetweets.cms.waikato.ac.nz/install/).
+Make sure to install version 1.0.1 as well as the LibLinear package before running the baselines.

-We have also implemented the [tweets_to_arff.py](tweets_to_arff.py) script for converting the task data into [arff](http://weka.wikispaces.com/ARFF) format, and the [fix_weka_output.py](fix_weka_output.py) script for converting weka predictions into the official submission format.

 ### 2.1.
-Example
+Data to Arff

+We have also implemented the [tweets_to_arff.py](tweets_to_arff.py) script for converting the task data into [arff](http://weka.wikispaces.com/ARFF) format.

+### 2.2.

+and the [fix_weka_output.py](fix_weka_output.py) script for converting weka predictions into the official submission format.

+### 2.3.
+Examples

 1. Convert training and target data for the anger emotion into arff format: